bdnorris/DES-340/lectures/lecture15-specificity.md

 We've talked previously about how certain CSS rules that conflict will overwrite other rules.
 The ways we've looked already have to do with the cascade.

+Essentially, every single element on your pages has styles.
+They maybe default, inherited from their parents, or specifically targeted.
+If an element gets a conflicting style property (`font-size` for instance), specificity determines which value gets applied.

 ## Inheritance